HIGHLIGHTS

 Patient engagement strategies to promote tech-tools

-Employ digital tools: Patient engagement in healthcare is increasingly employing digital health tools such as telehealth solutions, patient portals and mobile apps.
-Remote patient monitoring, sensor-enabled wearables, appointment scheduling customer relationship management and telemedicine are products of healthcare software development that redefines what is patient engagement.
+Employ digital tools: Patient engagement in healthcare is increasingly employing digital health innovations such as telehealth solutions, patient portals, and mobile apps.
+Remote patient monitoring, sensor-enabled wearables, appointment scheduling, customer relationship management, and telemedicine are products of healthcare software development that redefine what is patient engagement.

 Take action:

-• Invest in telehealth (video visits) technologies to ensure there is health equity by expanding patient access to care.
+• Invest in telehealth technologies to ensure health equity by expanding patient access to care.

 • Factor in patient health literacy levels, language preferences, notification fatigue, and privacy concerns when you customize healthcare apps.

-• Use smart analytics and data trends to identity best practices that align with superior clinical outcomes.
+• Use smart analytics and data trends to identify best practices that align with superior clinical outcomes.

 EXAMPLES